 We understand that saying goodbye to your pets is a very difficult decision.
 Our goal is to make your pet's transition as peaceful and comfortable for both you and your pet.
 Sometimes not knowing what to expect is the scariest part so we'd like to explain the process.

-- If the euthanasia is planned, when you phoned to book the appointment our staff will ask you if you'd like to stay with your animal during the euthanasia process or if you'd rather not.
+- If the euthanasia is planned, when you phone to book the appointment our staff will ask you if you'd like to stay with your animal during the euthanasia process or if you'd rather not.
 We understand that this is a very personal decision and respect whichever you choose.
+You may attend none of the process, stay with them until they are sedated and leave prior to the euthanasia injection, or remain with them for the entire procedure.
 The reason we ask is so they can be sure to schedule enough time so no one feels rushed through the process.
 If you choose not to stay, please know that your pet is still treated with the highest level of respect and the euthanasia process is the same.

 - Our staff will ask you what you would like done with your pet's remains.
 It can be helpful to think about this beforehand so you can discuss it with your family and not feel rushed.
 The options are as follows:

 - Burial.
 If you'd like, you are more than welcome to take your pet home for burial.
 Our staff will help wrap your pet up and transfer them to your vehicle after the euthanasia.

 - Communal cremation.
 Should you prefer to not have your pet's ashes returned to you, we will arrange cremation through ATIM Creek Pet Crematory and your pet's ashes will be tended to through them.
 Please note that with this option you will NOT receive any ashes back.